YasPHP/recursion/README.md

 - Triangular Sequence: A triangular number or triangle number counts objects arranged in an equilateral triangle.
 The nth triangular number is the number of dots in the triangular arrangement with n dots on a side, and is equal to the sum of the n natural numbers from 1 to n.

-- Summing of Natural Numbers: Sum of natural numbers up to the <n> indicated.
+- Nth Summing of Natural Numbers: Sum of natural numbers up to the <n> indicated.

+- Reverse-r: Reverses a word's order.

+- Counter: Counts the number of characters there are in a word.

+- Total Summing of Numbers: Sums all the numbers in a list.

 diagram: https://www.researchgate.net/profile/Craig_Knoblock/publication/2453845/figure/fig2/AS:669526123347968@1536638875023/State-Space-for-the-Three-Disk-Tower-of-Hanoi-Puzzle.png